Juniper/open-nti/README.md

 By default the *Data Streaming Collector* accept data on ports :
  - MX - Jvision : **50000**
- - QFX10K - Network Agent : **50010**
  - QFX5K - Analyticsd : **50020**

->**MAC OSX users**: If you want to run this container directly on MAC OSX you will need to install NAT rules to >forward ports from OSX to Docker VM.
->There is a script which will add/delete rules automatically based on container name:   >https://github.com/mpergament/docker-virtualbox-nat-macosx

 To use the *Data Collection Agent* you need to provide few informations

 > For now, there are 2 dashboards predefined, one for the Data Collection Agent and one for the Data Streaming > Collector. in the future, these will be merged into a single dashboard.

 # Data Collection Agent
 ### Configuration

 **data/hosts.yaml**